Tavera15/FiveWonders/README.md

 * Updated Product Manager View Model to include list of Subcategories.
 * Created a Size Chart Manager Controller.
 Can create a chart and store its values in a multi-array.
 * Remodeled Size Chart Model and Manager Controller to only include an image url and a list of sizes to display.
+* Updated Product Manager to display all available size charts and select one.